 Several years ago, The California state legislature instituted SBx7-7, which includes new requirements for both urban and agricultural water suppliers.
 SBx7-7 requires agricultural water suppliers to prepare, adopt and periodically revise Agricultural Water Management Plans, implement Efficient Water Management Practices, adopt a pricing structure for water customers based at least in part on quantity delivered, and measure the volume of water delivered to customers with sufficient accuracy.

 The District's efforts to comply with SBx7-7 are evident in our projects and programs:

 - Flow Measurement Plan

 - On-Farm Water Conservation Program

-- The Division 9 Irrigation Enhancement Project is compliant with the water measurement regulation through its flow meter installations as well as its volumetric pricing element.
+- The Division 9 Pressurized Water Service is compliant with the water measurement regulation through its flow meter installations as well as its volumetric pricing element.